 The majority of Jamaica is made up of people of African descent.
 There are also some people of European, Asian, and Indian descent.
 Many foreigners experience culture shock at first, as the language and socio-economic conditions are considerably different from most highly industrialised countries.
 Simply treat people how you would like to be treated and remember that you are a visitor to Jamaica, choosing to join us in our culture.
 There are many cultural differences, but common ground can always be found, and all of our work exchangers have adjusted to the area and integrated with the community.
 Working at The Source will give you a glimpse into another reality and it will be a valuable learning experience.

 The social life at The Source is currently what you make it.
 In addition to the 10 to 15 people usually living here, we have a few local people who work or teach here.
 They will be happy to show you around and help you integrate more into the Johns Town community.
 The people of Johns Town are friendly and can always be found socializing with each other on their front porches and on the street.
 Currently, our social life is filled with workshops, group dinners, music, art, field trips and spiritual gatherings.

 Will I be able to understand the local Jamaicans?

 English is the official language in Jamaica.
 English is taught in school and all business is done in English.
-Jamaica is known for it’s distinct Patois—a combination of English, African and other influences.
-The further you get from Kingston, the stronger the accent and the more patois there is.
+Jamaica is known for it’s distinct Patois—a combination of English, African and other language influences.
+The further you get from Kingston, the stronger the accent and the more patois is spoken.
 Jamaicans are very patient and will spend time with you making sure you understand what they are saying.
-If you do not understand, simply ask people to repeat what they are saying more slowly.
+If you do not understand, simply ask people to repeat more slowly.

 What is The Source like?